 Comprehensive financial aid site with calculators, information on types of aid, links to free scholarship search programs, and massive amounts of information on other items.

 The website for the College Foundation, Inc., NC’s central lender for Stafford and PLUS Loans.
 Borrowers can access information about their accounts online, as well as obtain forms and other useful information.

 General career and college information site, including how to select a college, financial aid available, links to electronic applications, and loan counseling modules.

 FAFSA applications: apply online, print application to mail, or download software and send via modem.
-Institution School Code listing link on home page.
+Institution School Code listing link on the home page.

 A scholarship search program that continues to search for scholarships and notifies the student if one is loaded after he or she applies.

 Website for the North Carolina State Education Assistance Authority.
 Information about scholarship and grant programs in NC.
-Also full text of the guide, Student Financial Aid for North Carolinians.
+Also the full text of the guide, Student Financial Aid for North Carolinians.